 SEL and afterschool programs go hand-in-hand.
 The flexible structure of afterschool programs lends well to teaching SEL and gives students opportunities to practice skills in real-world applications.
 Program leaders can also leverage SEL to strengthen their programs and meet their objectives.

 Want more information on how to incorporate SEL into your afterschool or out-of-school program?
-Download our playbook for helpful tips, ideas, and best practices.
-If you’re interested in using an SEL assessment to provide critical insight into students’ strengths and needs, contact our SEL experts today.
+If you’re interested in using an SEL assessment to provide critical insight into students’ strengths and needs, contact our SEL experts today through the form below.